 The Rule contains remediation provisions to address instances in which a Limited Derivatives User exceeds the 10% threshold.
 If a Limited Derivatives User's derivatives exposure exceeds the 10% derivatives exposure threshold for five business days, the fund's investment adviser must provide a written report to the Fund Board.
 The investment adviser's report to the Fund Board must inform the Fund Board whether the adviser intends either to: (i) promptly, within 30 calendar days of the exceedance, reduce the fund's derivatives exposure to be in compliance with the 10% threshold; or (ii) establish a Program, comply with the VaR-based limit on fund leverage risk, and comply with the related Fund Board oversight and reporting requirements as soon as reasonably practicable.
-In either case the fund's derivatives exposure exceeded 10% of its net assets during the applicable reporting period.
-The Adopting Release indicates that the inclusion of the five-business-day period is intended "to provide funds with some flexibility in coming back into compliance with the limited derivatives user exception without triggering an obligation to inform the fund's board of directors or a Form N-PORT reporting requirement."
+In either case the fund is required to specify the number of business days, in excess of the five-business-day remediation period, that the fund's derivatives exposure exceeded 10% of its net assets during the applicable reporting period.
+The Adopting Release indicates that the inclusion of the five-businessday period is intended "to provide funds with some flexibility in coming back into compliance with the limited derivatives user exception without triggering an obligation to inform the fund's board of directors or a Form N-PORT reporting requirement."